Travel guide

 Do I need to book restaurants in advance?

-For high-end restaurants, yes—especially on weekends.
-Many places accept walk-ins.
-Food courts in malls don't require reservations.
+For popular restaurants, yes—especially on weekends.
+Dubai's food scene is diverse, so mix reservations with spontaneous local recommendations.
 This keeps the pace relaxed and leaves room for breaks.

 Build this trip in Kruno